adslbarxatov/MakeDecision/README.md

-# MakeDecision v 3.3.8
+# MakeDecision

-Make decision, a tool for making exact decisions

-Make decision – инструмент принятия точных решений

-#

 ## Description

+Make decision, a tool for making exact decisions.

 This application illustrates a math method that allows comparing some objects or events based on a set of criteria and choosing the most “correct” one.